Wilderness Medicine Course Location

 The main floor contains our classroom, another ‘lounge’ room with a cozy fireplace, a dining room, and a fully equipped kitchen where students can store and prepare food.
 The upper floor has shared bedrooms and bathrooms for those staying on site.
 There’s also Wi-Fi available at the Barn to help you stay in touch or plan your travels.
 Please bring a pair of comfortable shoes to keep dry and wear indoors.

-For only $19 CAD per night students can stay on-site.
+Between October 21th and April 15th—you can stay onsite at the Barn for $29 per night.
 The shared accommodations are comfortable and clean.
 The bedrooms are on the upper floor and each has between three and five beds.
 There are bathrooms and showers on the upper floor as well as the main floor.
+The kitchen, dining room, ‘lounge’ room, and classroom provide comfortable areas to study, hang out, and relax during your downtime.

 The kitchen, dining room, ‘lounge’ room, and classroom provide comfortable areas to study, hang out, and relax during downtime.
 There are two fridges and multiple cupboards to store groceries with supermarkets and stores nearby to resupply.